Linear Elamite: Three corpora

 As of 2021, there are now 51 known texts and fragments written in Linear Elamite.
 They can be divided into three sub-corpora: the Western Elamite (Lowlands), the Central Elamite (Highlands), and the Eastern Elamite (Elamo-Bactrian).

 Western Elamite (Lowlands)

-19 texts are on stone and clay objects excavated in the acropolis at Susa (now kept in the Louvre in Paris).
+18 texts are on stone and clay objects, with a total of 533 signs excavated in the acropolis at Susa (now kept in the Louvre in Paris).
 These are now classified as belonging to the Western Elamite (Lowlands) group.
 Other objects are held at the National Museum of Iran.

 Central Elamite (Highlands)

-The Central Elamite (Highlands) group consists of twenty-four inscriptions or fragments (with 1133 signs in total).
+The Central Elamite (Highlands) group consists of twenty-four inscriptions or fragments (with 1,133 signs in total) all on silver vessels.
 In 2016, 10 additional Linear Elamite inscriptions were discovered (and published in 2018), some containing nearly 200 signs.
 These are now classified as belonging to this group.

 Eastern Elamite (Elamo-Bactrian)

 The Eastern Elamite group consists of eight short inscriptions, whose lengths range from two and eleven signs.